Mashed Butternut Squash with Garlic Butter

 - Instead of using a food processor, transfer the roasted squash to a bowl and mash with a potato masher or immersion blender.

 - The squash can be prepared up to 3 days ahead.
-Reserve the 2 tablespoons garlic butter separately.
+Reserve the 2 tablespoons of garlic butter separately.
 Warm the squash at 325 degrees in a covered baking dish for 15-20 minutes and top with the butter before serving.

 Nutrition